IBM/build-custom-stt-model-with-diarization/README.md

 > Audio file is used to train the acoustic model which understands the accent of the speaker.

 4. The status of language model and acoustic model will be `ready` at this point, indicating that the model contains data and is ready to be trained.
-Click on `Train Model` to train the language model and acoustic model as shown.
+Click on both the `Train Model` buttons to train the language model and acoustic model as shown.

-> It will take about 5 min to train both the models.
-Please be patient.
+> It will take about 5 min to train both the models.<br> Please be patient.

 ![step4](doc/source/images/step4.gif)